Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MrPbasBXKEQ.md

 # [July 5th, 2022 Livestream](../2022-07-05.md)
 ## Q&A: Will the alt Nuclear Fuel be part of the next Update?
 https://www.youtube.com/watch?v=MrPbasBXKEQ
-This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Are you going to change the Recipes for Beacons?](./yt-4tCjpG1zJc0.md) [https://www.youtube.com/watch?v=4tCjpG1zJc0](https://www.youtube.com/watch?v=4tCjpG1zJc0)
+This question was possibly duplicated with a more recent answer: [November 8th, 2022 Livestream Q&A: Will the Beacon alt be removed in Update 7?](./yt-5YEG0e2Zrn0.md) [https://www.youtube.com/watch?v=5YEG0e2Zrn0](https://www.youtube.com/watch?v=5YEG0e2Zrn0)

 ### Topics